Mozambique May 21, May 22, May 26-28, 2023.

 I was up very early, exchanged $70 for 1400 MK/$ to pay for the mileage surcharge and went to the Blantyre airport to fly via Johannesburg to Maputo, Mozambique.

-I checked in getting boarding passes for both flights and went through Malawi immigration, and went outside where I exchanged my excess MK at Forex outside the airport at the official rate – the reverse exchange makes money.
+I checked in got boarding passes for both flights went through Malawi immigration, and went outside where I exchanged my excess MK at Forex outside the airport at the official rate – the reverse exchange makes money.
 I had lunch and 35 minutes before takeoff, I had a very irate airport staff demanding my immediate boarding.
 I went to the forex anyway.
 The plane took off almost 20 minutes before the listed time.

 Flight BLZ – JNB @13:20 – 17:40 SA172.
 15’10” layover.
 26/05 JNB – MPM @ 08:50 – 10:00 SA7099 1’10”.
 US$371.
 Ticket #0839314443014.